jordy33/howtosetupturbogears23/README.md

 ```

-* Is necessary to have a production file just copy the development (is the same format)
+* Its necessary to have a production file just copy the development (is the same format)

 cp development.ini production.ini